Summerville Eatery Bringing Northeastern Staple Food To Cane Bay / Nexton Area

 With more and more northerners moving to the low country, with many finding residence in Cane Bay & Del Webb, The Rustic Muffin is a welcome reminder of the comfort foods they left behind.
 While dining on a $50 steak and French cuisine is nice once in a while, it’s the everyday more affordable foods that attract diners of all backgrounds.
 You’ll find that at the Rustic Muffin.

 So we’re all on the same page, bagels are much more than donut shaped bread, to many bagels are a morning tradition, with New York style bagels considered among the best of the best.
 There is something about the consistency of a New York style bagel.
 It all has to do with the overall preparation, the salt to malt ratio, and the way they are baked to provide a plump crispy crust, and chewy interior.
+This new shop features all of the latest technology in coffee equipment.

 While The Rustic Muffin bagels are not made from scratch, they do get them from an old school bakery out of the Bronx!
 They come partially pre-baked, then frozen, and shipped weekly to the Dalling’s location.
 Beginning his day at 4am Grant places a variety of flavors in the oven, allowing patrons several option before opening the doors at 6am.